openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 ![Conceptual Architecture](./images/conceptual-architecture.png "Conceptual Architecture")

+The following are the key components that we expect to be available in a universal wallet:
 - **Channels** - A wallet should support multiple channels.
 Consider whether each channel is a separate wallet or if there are requirements to share the same data across multiple channels.
 - **Policy Engine** - Different rulesets will determine what is available for use from the wallet.
 - **Interface** - This is a sampling of interfaces needed to support a universal wallet.